salesforcecli/plugin-sobject/messages/generate.field.md

 # flags.object.summary

-The API name of the object you're adding the field to.
+The directory of the object folder

 # flags.object.description

-The API name of the object you're adding the field to.
+The directory of object you're adding the field to.
 Include \_\_c if the object is custom.
+For example, `force-app/main/default/objects/MyObj__c`

-If not provided, the command will prompt you to choose from your local objects
+If not provided, the command will prompt you to choose from your local objects.

 # examples

 - TBD

+# prompts.type

+Field type

+# prompts.startingNumber

+Starting number

+# prompts.defaultValue

+Default checkbox value

+# prompts.scale

+How many decimal places

+# prompts.precision

+How many total digits, including those decimal places

+# prompts.inlineHelpText

+User-facing help text (for those bubbles on the record page)

+# prompts.required

+Require at the database level on every records (consider requiring on layouts instead!)

+# prompts.externalId

+Use this field as an external ID

+# prompts.securityClassification

+Security Classification (how sensitive is this field's content

+# error.bigObjects

+This command does not support big objects.

+# error.cmdt

+This command does not support Custom Metadata Types

+# success

+Created %s.